 So the financial planner – who is at the top of their game is putting in 22 hours of work for the client each year.

 (do we ever actually tell clients that by the way?)

 How long would it take an intelligent, well educated client who is time poor to actually do the same thing?

-I estimate that it would take the DIY (do it yourself) planner something like:
+I estimate that it would take the DIY (do it yourself) consumer something like:

-If we weigh that up against what the professional charges for doing the work against what it would cost the consumer to actually do it themselves.
+Weigh what the professional charge is for doing the work against what it would cost the consumer to actually do it themselves.
 There will be a significant difference- though theoretically more objectively and with astute judgement – what is the difference?

 We all as individual consumers outsource problems all the time to other professionals because we mentally make the time/money calculation, and then add in the “stress or hassles” factors, overlay that with “things I’d rather do with my life” and come to a pretty rapid conclusion that more often than not money is a lot less valuable than time.

-Consider approaching the matter of the “cost of advice” from a similar perspective with clients.
+So consider approaching the matter of the “cost of advice” from that perspective with clients.
 They are usually pretty quick to recognise a bargain when they see one…